 as well as creative and personal expression.

-the Third Eye, is located just slightly above and between the eyebrows
+Third Eye, is located just slightly above and between the eyebrows

 on the forehead.
 It is related to the pituitary gland and mental

-and spiritual processes, as well as intuition, second
+and spiritual processes, as well as intuition, second sight.

 The Violet Chakra, also sometimes known as the Crown chakra,

-located at the top of the head.
-It is thought to be the gateway
+at the top of the head.
+It is thought to be the gateway or connection

 When functioning well, the chakras are thought to be a conduit